opendocsg/slw-judgments-backfill/2011_SGHC_106/report.md

  (2A) No appeal shall lie against any order unless a substantial question of law is involved in the appeal and the amount in dispute is not less than $1,000.

-20     As Kan Ting Chiu J observed in _Karuppiah Ravichandran v GDS Engineering Pte Ltd and another_ [2009] 3 SLR(R) 1028, s 29(2A) reflects the policy that decisions of the Commissioner are not to be examined as though they are decisions of a court of law.
+20     As Kan Ting Chiu J observed in _Karuppiah Ravichandran v GDS Engineering Pte Ltd and another_ <span class="citation">[2009] 3 SLR(R) 1028</span>, s 29(2A) reflects the policy that decisions of the Commissioner are not to be examined as though they are decisions of a court of law.
 The purpose of the Act must be kept in mind.
 As the Minister said ( _Singapore Parliamentary Debates_ , _Official Report_ (22 January 2008) volume 84 at column 259):

  Workmen’s Compensation Act or WCA provides a simpler and quicker way to settle compensation claims by avoiding protracted legal proceedings.